 1.3.
 Appointments to the Committee are made by the Board and shall for a period of up to three years, which may be extended as long as members continue to be independent.

 1.4.
-The Board shall appoint the Committee Chairman who shall be an independent Non-Executive Director.
-In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.
+The Board shall appoint the Committee Chair.
+In the absence of the Committee Chair and/or an appointed deputy at a Committee meeting, the remaining members present shall elect one of themselves to Chair the meeting.

 2.1.
-The Company Secretary or his or her nominee shall act as secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to issues.
+The Company Secretary or the Deputy Company Secretary, or their nominee, shall act as secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to issues.